Krishnatripathi09/Nest-Js-Learnings-Repository/README.md

 -   **Type Safety**: NestJS is built on top of TypeScript, which provides type safety.

 -   **Microservices** : The modular Architecture and dependency injection makes Nest-js Suitable for microservices architecture.

+## Command to Create a New Nest-JS Project
+nest new (Project-name )
+- we can run the command nest --help to see a list of all the commands that we can use to create our project or project files

+In Package.json we have various scripts to start our project for Eg:
+- "start": "nest start",
+- "start:dev": "nest start --watch", so if we start our application using just start then it will start and will not watch for any Changes but if we start it using start:dev it will start the appication in wacth mode  and will compile application instantly for any changes.